All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do all GLP-1 medications cause sulfur burps?

 Sulfur burps are possible with any GLP-1 receptor agonist because they all slow gastric emptying to some degree.
-However, the severity varies between medications and between individuals.
+But the severity varies between medications and between individuals.
 Dual-action drugs like tirzepatide may cause more pronounced GI effects than single-receptor agonists like semaglutide or liraglutide.

 Why do GLP-1 medications cause sulfur burps?